davatorium/rofi/doc/rofi.1.markdown

 `-sync`

-Force rofi mode to first read all data from stdin before showing selection window.
-This is how original dmenu behaviour.
+Force rofi mode to first read all data from stdin before showing the selection window.
+This is original dmenu behavior.

-Note: the default asynchronous mode will also be automatically disabled if used with conflicting options such as `-dump`, `-only-match` or `-auto-select`
+Note: the default asynchronous mode will also be automatically disabled if used with conflicting options, such as `-dump`, `-only-match` or `-auto-select`.

 `-async-pre-read` *number*

-Reads the first 25 entries blocking.
-Then switches to async mode.
+Reads the first 25 entries blocking, then switches to async mode.
 This makes it feel more 'snappy'.

 *default*: 25